mozilla/data-docs/src/cookbooks/operational_monitoring.md

 # See [probes] section on how these metrics get defined.
 probes = [
     'shutdown_hangs',
-    'oom_crashes',
     'main_crashes',
-    'startup_crashes'
+    'startup_crashes',
+    'memory_unique_content_startup',
+    'perf_page_load_time_ms'
 ]

 # This section specifies the clients that should be monitored.
 [project.population]

-# Slug/name fo the data source definition section in either the project configuration or the platform-specific
+# Slug/name of the data source definition section in either the project configuration or the platform-specific
 # configuration file.
 This data source refers to a database table.
 # See [data_sources] section on how this gets defined.
 data_source = "main"